 Those words, “I am the Lord,” remind me of standing beside the Sea of Galilee with my Middle-Eastern son-in-law.
 He told me of the significance of the 153 fish the disciples caught in John 21:11.
 His first language is Arabic, his second is Hebrew, and his third is English.
 He explained how in Hebrew, each letter has a numerical value, and “Ana Elohim” (“I am the Lord”) comes to 100, 50, and 3.
 Peter and the other disciples, who would have attended synagogue schools, knew exactly what the risen Christ was communicating.
 My son-in-law is an ordained minister in the Nazareth Baptist Church, and I’ve checked this out with Hebrew scholars.
 We’ll be moving to the Gospel of John in nine days.
 Don’t get discouraged in Leviticus!
 How about you and I click right now and read that portion about the 153 fish…John 21:1-14.
 A lady told me the other day that it was not Leviticus where she got bogged down in her reading; it was Numbers.
 Something to look forward to, right?

 Yours for the blessing of going back and forth between the Old and the New Testaments,

 P.S.
-[Originally written October 9, 2016] Below is a photo of Norma-Jean and me at Thanksgiving a few years ago.
+I trust all my Canadian friends will have a wonderful Thanksgiving holiday this weekend.
+Below is a photo of Norma-Jean and me at Thanksgiving a few years ago.
 We were about to partake of a delicious turkey dinner with some of our family.
 Also our granddaughter, Hannah Jean Shaheen, M.D., was married yesterday to a fine young businessman Dan Fuller.
 I’m rejoicing in God’s goodness that He allowed me to be released from the hospital in time to participate in their wedding ceremony.
 The second photo below is of Grandpa serving them communion.
 Rev. Ron Mainse officiated the ceremony.